-Trump To Meet With GOP On Immigration Policy
+Bipartisan Outrage Grows Over Immigration Policy Separating Children From Parents

 President Trump will be on Capitol Hill Tuesday to meet with Republicans on possible immigration bills.

+Tuesday morning, Rep. Mark Meadows, the chairman of the conservative House Freedom Caucus, was at the White House for meetings.

+“Really at this point, it’s really a legislative action.
+I think the administration has said that.
+It’s up to the Congress to act on this particular thing,” said Meadows, R-NC.

-His administration has come under fire for its zero-tolerance policy of prosecuting any adult who crosses the border illegally and separating them from their children.
+Trump’s administration has come under fire for its zero-tolerance policy of prosecuting any adult who crosses the border illegally and separating them from their children.

 Homeland Security Secretary Kirstjen Nielsen defended the practice.